-Sitting here today, 3 years later, with a toddler sleeping in his big boy bed, a 4-week old napping in my arms, and my mother baking Thanksgiving pies and wondering what cheese to serve with the Fig with Bay preserves I've brought her - this business is life as usual around here, in the best of ways.
+Sitting here today, off the rock, in the neighborhood I grew up in, 8 years later, with an almost 7 year old riding his bike with Grandpa, and a 5 year old excited about a trip to Target (island kids); my mother baking pre-made cookies waiting for me to get started on the from-scratch Thanksgiving pies and wondering what cheese to serve with the Cherry Fig Leaf preserves I've brought her (brie, of course) - this business is life as usual around here, in the best of ways.
 Things change.
 Sometimes in very big ways.
 We often don't know why, or how.
 And yet we can and do adapt.
 We make do.
 We love even more deeply.
 We squeeze harder, lean longer.
 We give thanks for the things going right.
 We give thanks to those who've stood by us in the worst of days (label by label), and in the best.

-And around here, we eat jam, together.
+And around here, we'll make cocktails with our shrubs (bourbon is my pick) and dash bitters into bubbly and we eat jam, together.
 My son, who I doubted would ever come, had it in his yogurt this morning- a recipe I'd made yearning badly for him, spilling love into hot sugar, a copper pot, and hand chopped pears.
-And now, he has a sister, and I feel like I have no words anymore.
+And now, he has a sister, and we're available across the nation, and I feel like I have no words anymore.
 And that's a very, very beautiful thing.

 This Thanksgiving, we'll mark 8 years of this wild and growing thing that is Girl Meets Dirt - the little jam shop that could - by cracking open our first vintages of wine - to taste as a family - as it should be.
 We'll toast to good fortune, send gratitude into the world for all our blessings, and manifest the next stop on this train.